skip to content

 The Crown (from 2 October 2015) also cannot be sued for defamation for publication of certain other information as set out in the Civil Liability Regulations 2013 (SA).
 The Civil Liability Act 1936 (SA) envisages that the Crown may wish to make information public on its own initiative rather than in response to a Freedom of Information Act application [s 75A].
 Under the Regulations, the Crown has no civil liability for publication of the following types of information [reg 26]:

-• information (other than information relating to the personal affairs of a person) contained in a document to which access has been granted pursuant to an application under the Freedom of Information Act 1991
+• information (other than information relating to the personal affairs of a person) contained in a document to which access has been granted pursuant to a Freedom of Information Act 1991 application

-• information contained in a document of a kind to which access would (having regard to any policy document applicable to the relevant agency) be likely to be granted pursuant to an application under the Freedom of Information Act 1991
+• information contained in a document of a kind to which access would (having regard to any policy document applicable to the relevant agency) be likely to be granted pursuant to a Freedom of Information Act 1991 application

 • information contained in contracts or other documents disclosed pursuant to a policy document